dehre/beaglebone-stuff/writing-lkm/README.md

 Although cross-compiling a LKM is possible, I preferred compiling it directly from the BBB for simplicity.

-Assuming the basic tools are already installed there (`sudo apt install build-essential`), it should be quite straightforward to [set up vscode remove development](https://code.visualstudio.com/docs/remote/ssh).
+Assuming the basic tools are already installed there (`sudo apt install build-essential`), it should be quite straightforward to [set up vscode for remote development](https://code.visualstudio.com/docs/remote/ssh).

 ## Build the LKM